 (3) Freckle disease: It is caused by a fungus which can be spread by wind or air.
-It may develop in pre-nursery and later spread to nursery and the field, when it is controlled.
+It may develop in pre-nursery and later spread to the nursery and the field when it is controlled.

 Affected plants develop brown spots on the leaves

 (1) Galadima disease: It is caused by a bacterium which is spread within the soil.